 Why could Aaron never again say those words?
 Never.

 In Aaron’s whole life, we’ve only had a similar experience one other time.
 For the curious, it was when a police officer pulled me over for speeding and Aaron looked at the officer and said, “Uh, oh”.

 Still cracks me up and took the sting out of the ticket… but that’s another story.

 Aaron carries playing cards around with him.
 He licks them (like in the picture), shuffles them, counts them… They are another way he can calm himself.
 I debated using this picture.
 I want you to like Aaron and it is risky to show him doing something others would perceive as bizarre.
 Licking cards is not normal.
 But, it is a step up from biting his hand and one of my goals of this blog is to tell it like it is, so here’s his picture.
 I was looking at this picture when the old kindergarten teacher in me thought this would make a great joke.

 I imagine Aaron asking, “What is Smokey the Bear’s favorite card game? (answer in the comments)

-Tricky eh, I want you to go to the comments and tell us one of your stories about Smokey the Bear?
+Tricky eh, I want you to go to the comments and tell us one of your stories about Smokey the Bear.
 A joke?
-What experiences have you had with spontaneous communication, vacations?
+What experiences have you had with spontaneous communication, and vacations?

 Keep Climbing: Onward and Upward.